Sara Pankenier Weld

 Sara earned her Ph.D. in Slavic Languages and Literatures and a Ph.D.
 Minor in Comparative Literature and Scandinavian at Stanford University in 2006.
 She received a B.A. in Comparative Literature and a Minor in Russian Literature at Dartmouth College in 1998.

 Sara has taught at UCSB since 2012.
-Her teaching encompasses Russian literature and culture, comparative literature, and children's literature.
+Her teaching encompasses Russian/Slavic and East European literature, culture and theory; comparative literature; and children's literature.
 She lives in Santa Barbara with her family, including her three children.
 In her free time she enjoys traveling, the outdoors, and the Channel Islands.

 Research